jonifen/jonifen-web/content/_index.md

 type: "sitecontent"
 date: 2020-01-16T20:03:00+00:00
 title: "Home"
-description: "Software Developer in C#, JavaScript.
+description: "Software Developer in JavaScript and C#.
 Husband and Dad of 4.
 Old before my time, but still a child at heart."
 ---